vsajip/kscript/README.md

 #### Installation without `sdkman`

-If you have Kotlin and Maven already and you would like to install the latest `kscript` release without using `sdkman` you can do so by unzipping the [latest ](https://github.com/holgerbrandl/kscript/releases/latest) binary release.
+If you have Kotlin already, and you would like to install the latest `kscript` release without using `sdkman` you can do so by unzipping the [latest ](https://github.com/holgerbrandl/kscript/releases/latest) binary release.
 Don't forget to update your `$PATH` accordingly.

 #### Installation with Homebrew